A Jacquet-Langlands functor for $p$-adic locally analytic representations

-One can naturally extend the Jacquet-Langlands functor to unitary Banach representations and it is not hard to see that it also preserves admissible Banach representations, see \cref{CoroBanachAdmissible}.
+One can naturally extend the Jacquet-Langlands functor to unitary Banach representations and it is not hard to see that it also preserves admissible Banach representations, see \cref{CoroBanachAdmissible} (the situation is more delicate for non unitary admissible Banach representations, as then such a naive statement is not true anymore).
 On the other hand, Schneider-Teitelbaum introduced a class of admissible locally analytic representations for $p$-adic Lie groups in \cite{SchTeitDist}.
 A natural question arises: \begin{question} Is there a Jacquet-Langlands functor $\pi\mapsto \n{JL}(\pi)$ for admissible locally analytic representations of $\GL_n(F)$?
-If so, is it compatible with the Jacquet-Langlands functor of Banach representations? \end{question} In this paper we give a partial answer to this question, namely, that the Jacquet-Langlands functor for admissible Banach representations is compatible with the passage to locally analytic vectors, see \cref{Theo8Intro} for a more precise statement.
+If so, is it compatible with the Jacquet-Langlands functor for Banach representations? \end{question} In this paper we give a partial answer to this question, namely, that the Jacquet-Langlands functor for admissible unitary Banach representations is compatible with the passage to locally analytic vectors, see \cref{Theo8Intro} for a more precise statement.

 In a different direction, the works of Lue Pan \cite{LuePanI,LuePanII} studying the locally analytic vectors of perfectoid modular curves use some special sheaves of locally analytic functions at infinite level.
 These sheaves encode, via the localization theory of Beilinson-Bernstein on the flag variety \cite{BeilinsonBernstein} and the Hodge-Tate period map, many aspects of the $p$-adic Hodge theory of Shimura varieties.
-In \cite{RCGeoSen,RCLocAnCompleted} some of these features have been generalized to arbitrary global Shimura varieties under the name of \textit{geometric Sen theory}; part of the goals of this paper is to extend the results in geometric Sen theory from the global to the local set up.
+In \cite{RCGeoSen,RCLocAnCompleted} some of these features have been generalized to arbitrary global Shimura varieties.
+Another aspect of this paper is to extend the results in geometric Sen theory from the global to the local setup.
 It is then natural to ask what additional properties local Shimura varieties acquire after taking locally analytic vectors, in particular one can ask the following question: